propelorm/propelorm.github.com/documentation/behaviors/validate.markdown

 1.    search the author and publisher objects, related to our book
 2.    author and publisher objects have the validate behavior tag in its schema definition, so `$author->validate()` and `$publisher->validate()` are called
-3.    perform validation on *book* object itself
+3.    perform validation on the *book* object itself
-4.    search all reader objects associated to this book object, by using `reader_book` table
+4.    search all reader objects associated to this book object, using the `reader_book` table
 5.    the reader_book table has *no* validate behavior tag so no other validation will be performed

 In this case, no reader object will be validated because the cross reference table has no validate behavior, even if reader table has the validate behavior properly configured.
 No error message will be raised, because the behavior gives you the possibility to configure validations on a table but not on related ones.
 It's your choice.

-In previous example, if you want to perform validations also on reader objects, you need to configure the behavior also on reader_book table:
+Continuing with the previous example, you can also perform validations on reader objects, but we need to configure the behavior on the `reader_book` table as well:

 ```xml
 <!-- previous schema -->